chrissimpkins/Crunch/README.md

 ## Acknowledgments

 Crunch is a simple tool that makes excellent, free, open source software built by others accessible through a GUI.
-The hard work on the optimization engines that run Crunch have been performed by:
+The hard work on the optimization engines that run Crunch has been performed by:

 - Lode Vandevenne, Jyrki Alakuijala, and the [zopfli project contributors](https://github.com/google/zopfli/graphs/contributors)
 - Kornel Lesiński and the [pngquant project contributors](https://github.com/kornelski/pngquant/graphs/contributors)